Humboldt's hog-nosed skunk

-Humboldt's hog-nosed skunk (Conepatus humboldtii), also known as the Patagonian hog-nosed skunk, is a type of hog-nosed skunk indigenous to the open grassy areas in the Patagonian regions of South Argentina and Chile.
+Humboldt's hog-nosed skunk (Conepatus humboldtii), also known as the Patagonian hog-nosed skunk, is a species of hog-nosed skunk indigenous to the open grassy areas in the Patagonian regions of South Argentina and Chile.
 It belongs to the order Carnivora and the family Mephitidae.

-Appearance
+Appearance and anatomy

 This skunk is small and stocky, with a bare nose elongated for the purpose of finding ground beetles, grasshoppers and crickets.
 Its fur is brownish-red with two symmetrical stripes on either side, extending to the tail.
-It ranges from 30–34 cm in body length, with a 17- to 21-cm tail.
+It ranges from 30 to 34 cm in body length, with a 17- to 21-cm tail.
 They usually weigh 1.5 to 3.0 kg.
 The skunk has long claws and well developed forelimbs in order to dig to locate prey.

-Physiology

 Its teeth are specialized for the consumption of invertebrates and fruit, their lower molars are adapted for crushing such resistant foods.
 Similar adaptation of the molars is seen in the South American gray fox.
 Like all South American hog-nosed skunks, it is smaller with a more primitive skull and tooth structure than North American skunks.